-Enterprise & Innovation for the University of Nevada, Reno and the Desert Research Institute is seeks interns to be involved in business evaluation of university technologies.
+Enterprise & Innovation for the University of Nevada, Reno seeks interns to be involved in business evaluation of university technologies.
 These positions are currently open for any graduate or final year undergraduate students from the College of Business and Reynolds School of Journalism.
 There is no requirement to have a technical background, however, each intern should be comfortable with understanding technical topics in science and technology.
 Most of all, each intern should have a real interest in science and technology.

 Student Competitions & Opportunities

 There are many opportunities for students of the University to develop business models and plans and compete for funding and recognition.

 Enterprise & Innovation is now making University technologies available to students entering Nevada business plan competitions on terms that are normally reserved for inventors and research faculty.
 The terms of the license agreement are incredibly favorable for startup companies.
 Contact Enterprise & Innovation for more information.

 - Licensing Executives Society Foundation Graduate Student Business Plan Competition